NatalieThurlby/tidy-archive-catalogues/README.md

-# The Tidy Archive Catalogue project
+# The Tidy Archive Catalogues project

 The aim of the Tidy Archive Catalogue project is to provide code to create human- and computer-readable archivist catalogues.
 We want to create a python package which will:
  1. enable researchers to analyse and visualise at the level of a catalogue or a subset of the catalogue that they find interesting.